Super Soft Cheese-Filled Rolls

 Texture and Flavor Profile

-• Filling: Creamy, melted cheese with every bite
+- Filling: Creamy, melty cheese that oozes with every bite

-The mild sweetness of the dough perfectly balances the savory cheese filling.
+The slight sweetness in the dough perfectly balances the savory richness of the cheese for a totally dreamy bite.

 Serving Ideas